khimo/khimo.github.io/bli-guides/bli-faq.md

 The _BeoLink Gateway_ configuration is fully compatible with the _BeoLiving Intelligence_.
 Check our [detailed description](bli-for-blgw-installers.md#blgw-migration) for further information about the migration process.

+#### Q: Where can I buy a BeoLiving Intelligence?

+You can buy the BeoLiving Intelligence from any Bang & Olufsen dealer or by contacting us at info@khimo.com